hugorper/jquery-image-load-polisher/README.md

 ## A way to polish the loading of a page

-jQuery Page Load Polisher polish page load, the plugin displays a loader until your page load and applies an effect when page appear.
+jQuery Page Load Polisher is a jQuery plugin that hides the loading of a page displaying a loader once the page fully displayed.

 It is a simple and elegant way to load pages with a lot of content.